UrbanAnalyst/dodgr/cran-comments.md

-# CRAN notes for dodgr_0.2.8 submission
+# CRAN notes for dodgr_0.2.9 submission

+## Previous errors

+This submission fixes previous errors on some systems, due to test failures reflecting recent updated to the 'sf' package.

 ## Notes